jflenero/php-lifx-http/README.md

 # php-lifx-http
-A PHP Class to use LIFX Cloud HTTP API
+A basic PHP Class to use LIFX Cloud HTTP API